 Motherhood made me slow down, pause my hurried pace on the lawyer path, and reflect more profoundly on my life.
 Yoga came to me then, initially as a healthy way to maintain my sanity during this intense period of my life as a lawyer and a new mom in Paris.
 I was finding respite in the shalas, and letting myself get out of my buzzing brain.
 Yoga also surfaced to me as a renaissance, reviving my body, making it flow and bend with the strength and grace I had already experienced and explored deeply as a dancer and a gymnast during my childhood.
 This aspect of the practice was and remains today a source of joy to me at many different levels.
 Yoga was still emerging back then on the Parisian scene.
 I had to travel all across Paris, use several subway lines before stepping into the yoga studio that I had carefully picked because it was located right next to a very fine boulangerie-pâtisserie where I was indulging myself with a délicieux “Paris-Brest” after each yoga practice.
 However, long working hours at the law firm, then restless nights were often compromising my plans to practice at the studio on a regular basis.
 Oh, and how was I missing my after-practice indulgence!
 That’s when I started to develop a personal practice, learning from yoga literature, notably Light on Yoga (B. K. S. Iyengar) and The Heart of Yoga (T. K. V. Desikachar ).
 I soon found another favorite pâtisserie close to our apartment located under the roofs of Paris 7e arrondissement, facing the Invalides and offering a peak on the Eiffel Tower, and this time I elected “le mille-feuille” as my new Péché Mignon, and dove deeper into yoga.

 Yoga became a more integral part of my life after our family moved to California.
 I had tried out many classes, mainly Ashtanga and Vinyasa, numerous teachers before I found Mark Stephens.
 I will forever thank my dear friend Suzana for dragging me to his studio on the other side of Santa Cruz, when I was only longing for a nap on a sunny California beach while passively observing my happy progeniture eat some sand.
 I fell in love with Mark Stephens’ yoga teaching.
 Mark’s teaching is genuine, intelligent and lighthearted.
-I feel grateful I can continue to practice with him to this day in Santa Cruz.
+I feel grateful I can continue to practice with him to this day.

-Meanwhile, when not practicing yoga or trying out new recipes to satisfy my gourmandise (gravely distressed by the inexistence of a french boulangerie comme il faut in Santa Cruz), I started volunteering and working at Tierra Pacifica Charter School in Santa Cruz, where my children still attend.
+When our children reached school age, I strongly aspired to get involved in their education and school.
+Thus, I am volunteering and working at Tierra Pacifica Charter School in Santa Cruz, where our children attend.
 I there taught French language and culture to primary schoolers for a few years, and I now principally help math students to embrace a growth mindset approach to their mathematical learning (I completed Jo Boaler’s mathematical mindsets training “How to Learn Math” and apply her curriculum in the classrooms).